 Scroll to see the impact near you.

-With help from GOCO grants, partners have completed over 5,800 projects in all 64 Colorado counties.
-From parks and trails to stewardship and restoration efforts, these projects address urgent issues and ensure the future health of Colorado’s natural resources, wildlife, and communities.
+With help from GOCO grants, partners have completed more than 5,900 projects across all 64 Colorado counties.
+From parks and trails to stewardship and restoration efforts, these projects address urgent needs and support the long-term health of Colorado’s natural resources, wildlife, and communities.

-Select a county below for a summary of GOCO’s impact in that area, or select ‘Project Map’ to explore project examples across the state.
+Select a county on the County Map below to see a summary of GOCO’s impact in that area, including a PDF list of funded projects.
+Select Project Map to explore project examples across the state.
+Scroll down to the Project Finder to search GOCO-funded projects by county, program, year, and more.

 County Map